 - Season with salt, pepper, fennel seeds, and Italian seasoning.½ teaspoon fennel seeds, 1 tablespoon of Italian seasoning, Kosher salt and freshly cracked black pepper

 - Add the minced garlic and cook for an additional minute.3 garlic cloves

 - Add the tomato paste and chipotles in adobo sauce.
 Stir.1 tablespoon tomato paste, 2 chipotles in adobo sauce

 - Pour in the chicken broth, both cans of tomatoes, and beans.
 Bring to a boil.3 cups chicken broth, 1 can stewed tomatoes, 1 can fire-roasted diced tomatoes, 2 cans cannellini beans

-- Add the chicken breasts, cover the pot and let simmer for 25-30 minutes, or until the chicken has cooked through.1 lb boneless skinless chicken breast
+- Add the chicken breasts, cover the pot and let simmer for 25-30 minutes, or until the chicken has cooked through.1 lb (about 500 grams) boneless skinless chicken breast

 - Remove the cooked chicken and shred.